-The current members of the nominating and corporate governance committee are Jesse I. Treu (Chair), Fred E. Cohen, and Robert S. Epstein.
-The nominating and corporate governance committee held five meetings in 2015.
-Our nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of the board of directors and its committees.
+The current members of the nominating and corporate governance committee are Robert S. Epstein (Chair), Fred E. Cohen and Jesse I. Treu.
+The nominating and corporate governance committee held six meetings in 2016.
+Our nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of the board of directors and its committee.
 In addition, our nominating and corporate governance committee is responsible for reviewing and making recommendations to our board of directors on matters concerning corporate governance and conflicts of interest.